 I cannot tell you how much I wanted this new Mia to be a big step forward, a triumph.
 A lot.
 Very much.
 I always recommend the Mia to people new to sex toys because it’s compact, easy to use, USB rechargeable, and luxurious enough to get them hooked.
 I wouldn’t exactly call it a “must have” toy, but I was hoping, with this version, I’d be able to place it more firmly in that category.

 Instead, the Mia 2 is a bit of a let-down.
-Not because of its performance, but because of the way LELO has marketed it.
+Not because of its performance — it’s still as great as ever — but because of the way LELO has marketed it.

 See, when they updated Mia in February of 2011, they boasted that it had “double the power of the previous Mia.”
 I found this to be true, hence my ensuing glee.
 Now it’s déjà vu — in press releases for the Mia 2, they claim it has “100% more power.”
 What they don’t tell you (but that I have confirmed with LELO) is that this claim is in reference to the first Mia, not the updated one — let’s call it Mia 1.5 — that has been in circulation for two years now.